-Hollywood strike: Which shows will return after end of writers' strike?
+Hollywood strike: Which shows will return as writers' strike ends?

 Which shows will come back?

-The expected resolution of the strike means writers on several popular TV shows can now return to work on them.

-They include The Last of Us, Billions, Stranger Things, The Handmaid's Tale, Hacks, Severance, Yellowjackets and Abbott Elementary.
+The shows likely to get their writers back include The Last of Us, Billions, Stranger Things, The Handmaid's Tale, Hacks, Severance, Yellowjackets and Abbott Elementary.

-However, the ongoing actors' strike means that not all these shows will be able to immediately resume shooting.
+However, the ongoing actors' strike means not all will be able to immediately resume shooting.

-As a result, the first TV shows audiences will probably see back on the air are those which do not involve actors, such as daytime and late-night talk shows.
+The first TV shows audiences will probably see back on air are those not involving actors, like daytime and late-night talk shows.

 Jimmy Kimmel, Jimmy Fallon, Stephen Colbert and Seth Meyers are among the primetime chat show hosts whose shows can now return.
 Audiences can expect to see some of them back on air as early as October.